JP1-6/photo-gallery-JK-368/README.md

 # photo-gallery-JK-368
-this is the photo gallery.
+this is the photo gallery assingment.